HypeCheck

 What the Science Says

-Papaya leaf is an extract from the leaves of the Carica papaya tree, long used in traditional medicine across tropical regions.
-The strongest clinical evidence supports its ability to raise platelet counts (thrombocytopenia) in two specific contexts: dengue fever and chemotherapy-induced low platelets.
-In dengue patients, 500 mg daily showed significantly higher platelet counts by day 3 and reduced hospital stays.
-A Phase III randomized trial also found it meaningfully improved platelet recovery in cancer patients undergoing chemotherapy, without notable safety concerns.
+Papaya leaf extract comes from the leaves of the Carica papaya tree and has been used in traditional medicine across Asia.
+The strongest clinical evidence supports its ability to raise platelet counts faster than placebo in patients with dengue fever and in cancer patients experiencing chemotherapy-induced low platelets.
+In dengue studies, meaningful platelet increases appeared by day 3 of use at 500 mg daily, and a Phase III trial in chemotherapy patients confirmed statistically significant platelet recovery.

 What It Doesn't Do